joysticktv/joysticktv.github.io/viewer_support.md

 `!wishlist` - This command will put a link in the chat to show your wishlist link.
 As a streamer, you can fill this in on your stream settings page.

+## Buying Tokens

+You can purchase tokens at any time.
+When you tip a streamer, you are spending your tokens.
+The streamer earns 80% from these tips.

+To purchase tokens, you can use

+* Credit / Debit / Bank card
+* PayPal
+* Joystick Wallet (For streamers only)

+The higher token packages will have discounted rates for the number of tokens you are purchasing.
+If you want to really show your support, you can choose the "Super Supporter" packages.
+These cost a little more, but guarantee that the streamer earns the most value for the tokens you are purchasing.

 ## Tipping